The Problem: Hot-Reload Of Thymeleaf-Templates Does Not Work, When The Application Is Run With spring-boot:run

 Fortunatly, I found a simple solution, to fix the issue without all the above stuff.

-You simply have to move your Thymeleaf-Templates back to where they belong (IMHO): src/main/webapp
+You simply have to move your Thymeleaf-Templates back to where they belong (IMHO): src/main/webapp and turn of the caching.

-It is not necessary to run the application in debugging mode and/or from your IDE, nor is it necessary to add the dependency to springloaded
+It is not necessary to run the application in debugging mode and/or from your IDE, nor is it necessary to add the dependency to springloaded or more configuration-switches.

-To move the templates and disable caching, just add the following to your application configuration in src/main/application.properties
+To move the templates and disable caching, just add the following to your application configuration in src/main/application.properties:

 spring.thymeleaf.prefix=/thymeleaf/